juyongdo/pycape/docs/index.md

     my_projects = c.list_projects()
 ```

-Add dataviews to your project, review dataviews added by other organizations working in the project, and submit your job.
+Add dataviews to your project, review dataviews added by other organizations collaborating with you in the project, and submit your job.
 ```
     from cape import DataView, VerticalLinearRegressionJob